 The flue gases are cleaned of pollutants before they are dispersed in the atmosphere.
-Incinerators would emit a wide range of pollutants in their stack gases, ashes and other residues unless they are regularly tested and inspected by the operator and the local Environment Agencies to avoid the emissions which in the past have bedeviled this technology.
+Incinerators would emit a wide range of pollutants in their stack gases, ashes and other residues unless they are regularly tested and inspected by the operator and the local Environment Agencies to avoid the emissions that in the past have bedevilled this technology.

 However, the concerns about Dioxin and other harmful emissions from incineration plants should now have been solved by the Waste Incineration Directive (WID) which has provided legislation which has ensured that very stringent regulatory limits now apply to all solid waste management incinerators.
 These regulations are enforced by the environment agencies in each member state.

-The filters used to clean incinerator stack gases produce solid and liquid toxic wastes, which also need to be disposed.
+The filters used to clean the incinerator stack gases produce solid and liquid toxic wastes, which also need to be disposed of.
 Municipal waste incineration is still the first cause of dioxin pollution, according to a 1999 UNEP study.
-Over the past few years, many countries have updated their old incinerators or built new ones so eventually that will change.
+Over the past few years, many countries have updated their old incinerators or built new ones so eventually, that will change.